ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/intro/index.rst

 and are appropriate for large clusters like the globular clusters observed in our own galaxy (and the younger super star clusters observed in nearby galaxies).
 It is this limit that the Henon approach (and its descendants, such as CMC) operates.
-Our implementation further assumeps spherical symmetry and orbit averaging (like Henon's original implementation), which allows us to model old spherical star clsuters significantly faster than direct `N`-body integrators.
+Our implementation further assumes spherical symmetry and orbit averaging (like Henon's original implementation), which allows us to model old spherical star clusters significantly faster than direct `N`-body integrators.
 Unlike Henon's original implementation, modern computer hardware and distributed memory parallelization allows CMC to create star-by-star realizations of the cluster, where each dynamical particle is an individual